bcoles/kasld/extra/README.md

 ```

 Both read `kasld -j` snapshots (live, or replayed from a `collect` bundle via
-`KASLD_SYSROOT`).
+`KASLD_SYSROOT`), and both say which: the summary gives each row a `src` column,
+and the diff refuses a live/replay pair outright.
+A replay reaches only the
+components a captured tree can answer, so its counts are not measured against
+the same set.
 Full detail — the entropy-threshold and CVE-leak gates they pair
 with — is in [usage.md → Continuous integration](../docs/usage.md#continuous-integration).

 ### Turn a recovered base into an exploit